 - Students are required to meet with Dr. Dennis Dean, Associate Director of the Fralin Life Science Institute, at least once during the research year, likely at a small group luncheon.

 - Students are required to prepare a brief synopsis of research progress at the end of each semester.
 This must be submitted to the Office of Undergraduate Research (via email to firstname.lastname@example.org) by the last day of classes each semester.

 - Students are expected to present their research results at the end of the research year.

 - Students will conduct research with a faculty member who has already agreed to mentor them, working on an ongoing or new project of mutual agreement between student and mentor.
 The student does not need to design a unique project.

 - Student who is awarded a fellowship may not register for undergraduate research credit for the same research project during the award term (one academic year).

-Email to Keri Swaby, Coordinator for the Office of Undergraduate Research at Virginia Tech
+Contact Keri Swaby, Director of the Office of Undergraduate Research at Virginia Tech